mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

 #### The MailBeez Dashboard

-Once you have installed MailBeez, you get a new link added to your admin panel, which you'll then use to access your MailBeez Dashboard.
-Click the Mailbeez link, and take a few moments to browse around.
+Once you've installed MailBeez, a new link is added to your admin panel, which you'll then use to access your MailBeez Dashboard.
+Click on the Mailbeez link to open the dashboard, and take a few moments to browse around.

 ![MailBeez Admin](../Screen_Gambio_GX2_Administration.en.png)